Key Public Health Questions

 - what resources are required

-Access the Vic Health – Planning for effective health promotion evaluation for more information about data collection.
+Access the Vic Health – Planning for effective health promotion evaluation document for more information about data collection.

 Data analysis and interpretation